 We are so glad that you’re interested in participating in our young adult small group movement across the Diocese of Dallas!
 We believe that small Christian communities are what the Church needs right now.
 We believe that a small Christian community is what YOU need right now.
 Don’t be afraid to jump in.

-Season Three of Young Adult Small Groups kicks off for the first week of lent!
+Season Four of Young Adult Small Groups kicks off for the second sunday of easter!

 Season Three- Lent Small Group Gatherings

 Length of Season 3 Small Group Gatherings: 5 weeks

 Week Two: February 22- February 28

 Week Three: March 1-March 7

 Ash Wednesday is on February 17 and Easter is on April 4.